lance0/RubyRidge/README.md

 - **UPC Database**: Maintain a database of ammunition UPC codes
 - **Product Search**: Find ammunition by caliber and import details to your database
 - **UPC Item DB API Integration**: Automatic lookup of UPCs in external database
-- **Range Trip Tracking**: Plan range trips, check out ammo, and track usage
+- **Range Trip Tracking**: Plan range trips, check out ammo, and track usage with weather data
 - **Inventory Visualization**: Charts with threshold settings for low inventory warnings
 - **CSV Import/Export**: Easily transfer inventory data with standardized templates
+- **GunSafe**: Manage your firearms collection with detailed tracking
+- **Account Management**: Secure user authentication with account settings
+- **Toast Notifications**: User-friendly feedback for all operations
 - **Mobile-Responsive**: Works on all devices from desktop to smartphones
 - **Tactical Design**: Modern UI with a tactical aesthetic